Call for Papers

 - rhetoric, the arts, literature, and the humanities

 - academic, pedagogical, cultural, and sociological construct

-Submissions should be sent as an email attachment in MS Word format to firstname.lastname@example.org by Monday, September 16, 2013.
+SUBMISSIONS should be sent as an email attachment in MS Word format to email@example.com by Monday, September 1, 2014.
 Late submissions are not guaranteed consideration for presentation.
 Please include the title of the presentation at the top of the abstract without any personal identifying information; however, please include identifying information in the body of the email message.

-Presentations may be readings or visual presentations, such as PowerPoint or handouts.
-Please note: All PowerPoint presentations must be PC compatible.
+PRESENTATIONS may be readings or visual presentations.
+Please note: PowerPoint presentations only and must be PC compatible.
+PowerPoint must be delivered via flash drive.
+Internet connection is not garuanteed.
 No poster presentations will be accepted.
-Authors must currently be undergraduate or graduate students enrolled in at least three credit hours at an accredited college or university or must have graduated with a degree no earlier than December 2012.
+Authors must currently be undergraduate or graduate students enrolled in at least three credit hours at an accredited college or university or must have graduated with a degree no earlier than December 2013.